hannahdesmond/mastery-curriculum/chapter10/README.md

 "There is #{ heathrow.length } plane in the hangar"
 ```

-The answer is: the second describes the program domain less effectively.
+The answer is, using arrays describes the program domain less effectively.
 As programmers, we strive to write code that accurately reflects the program domain.

 Here's how `Airport` 'wraps' an array: